 Before jumping in, let’s walk through one more quick microbiology refresher.
 Cytokines are the signaling proteins produced and secreted by immune cells.
 When prompted, they’re the principal regulating factors responsible for initiating and resolving inflammatory responses.

 When cannabinoids are introduced, many cytokines have actually exhibited significant population decreases – which suggests a corresponding decrease in levels of cellular-induced inflammation.
-In conditions of chronic inflammation like that seen with arthritis, AjA (one of the truly remarkable cannabinoids mentioned earlier) has actually “been reported to prevent joint-tissue injury.”
-Taking this one step further, when studying rheumatoid arthritis specifically, daily supplementation with CBD hindered disease progression.
+In conditions of inflammation, AjA (one of the truly remarkable cannabinoids mentioned earlier) has actually “been reported to prevent joint-tissue injury.”

 There’s No Such Thing As Too Much CBD.

 This is only a small glimpse into the effects of cannabinoids, yet it’s nonetheless a mighty argument for loading up your cabinets with a few bottles of CURED Nutrition CBD oil.
 Across innumerable studies, these plant-powered substances have shown undeniable potential for use as innovative anti-inflammatory agents.
 The ability to explicitly target CB2 receptors in the body’s immune system opens up the possibility for reconciling immunosuppression and excess inflammation without the worries of toxicity or psychoactive consequences.

 Think about it: just how often can you say that?